alexandrebobkov/alexandrebobkov/master_resume.md

 - reconcile WSIB, CRA HST and Payroll account transactions with General Ledger entries
 - provide financial and statistical analysis, reports, advice, and recommendations to the Manager on a weekly basis and in a timely and accurate manner
 - develop reporting standards, emphasizing key financial and non-financial metrics to inform decision making
-- validate and analyze project financials
+- validate and analyze project financial progress
 - evaluate systems and controls to ensure reporting of accurate, complete, and timely financial information that accounts for the project funds
 - conduct finance briefing
 - calculating regular pay and benefit entitlements